jackchapm/multiplayer-cards/README.md

 A mobile app that allows players to interact with a shared deck of cards.

 ## Roadmap
-Currently, this app is in development.
-Planned features are below:
+This app is currently in development and this list also acts as a todo list for features I think of to implement.
+Not every feature is guaranteed to be implemented.

+**Planned Features:**
 - [ ] MVP (deck of cards that can be interacted with, with player hands)
+- [ ] (frontend): Highlight face up cards in players hand
-- [ ] (backend): Move game store to in memory database (upstash)
+- [ ] (backend): Move game store to in memory database (upstash) - can pop from list directly
+- [ ] (backend): Replace json encoding with protobuf for efficiency
-- [ ] Unit / integration testing
+- [ ] (backend): Unit / integration testing
 - [ ] Enforced player turns
 - [ ] Multiple shared deck support (e.g multiple stacks)
 - [ ] Local only games, or locally discoverable tables